This site uses affiliate links and I may earn a commission at no extra cost to you.

 Christmas Wreath Charcuterie Board

-If you need a quick yet impressive appetizer or snack for your guests but do not have the time to cook one, then this Christmas Wreath Charcuterie Board recipe will be your new best friend!
+If you need a quick yet impressive appetizer or snack for your holiday guests but don’t have a lot of time, then this Christmas Charcuterie Board is for you!
 A quick rummage into your pantry, fridge, and goody jars is all it takes to come up with a festive platter of plant-based goodies that everyone will enjoy.
-If you are looking for an exclusively vegetable version, try our Holiday Wreath Vegetable Tray too!

 What is a Charcuterie Board?